Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation

 Building on aforementioned methods, at the current state $t$, the agent synchronously perceives the environment through multiple modalities—textual semantic, depth, and RGB —at various scales (local and global).
 To encourage the agent to aggregate complementary context from these hybrid representations, we encode these features into a low-dimensional latent space via attention pooling and apply contrastive learning to align them with the instructions.

-\textbf{Fusing Hybrid Semantic-Spatial Environmental Representations.} As depicted in~\cref{fig:4}, we employ attention pooling to project all environmental representations at time step $t$, along with the corresponding instruction, into an equivalent dimension $d$.
+\textbf{Hybrid Representations Aggregation.} As depicted in Fig.~\ref{fig:4}, we employ attention pooling to project all environmental representations at step $t$, along with the corresponding instruction, into an equivalent dimension $d$.
 Specifically, the attention pooling $\text{AP}$ operation is defined as follows:

 where $v \in \mathbb{R}^{d}$ denoting the learnable query vector and $\hat{\mathcal{H}} \in \mathbb{R}^d$.
 The $\text{AP}$ operator is given by: